pretix/pretix-docs/docs/guides/products/index.md

 ### Time slots

-A more advanced use case of pretix is using pretix for time-slot-based access to an area with a limited visitor capacity, such as a museum or other attraction.
+You can use pretix to set up access to a venue with a limited visitor capacity, such as a museum, based on time slots.
-This guide will show you the quickest way to set up such an event with pretix.
+This guide shows you how to create an event with time slots.

-First of all, when creating your event, you need to select that your event represents an "event series":
+Create a new event.
+Under "Event type", select "Event series or time slot booking".

 ![](../../assets/screens/products/create_step11.png "Create step 11")